-A user interface plug-in module adds one or more extensions to the vSphere Client user interface layer.
+A user interface plug-in module adds one or more extensions to the vSphere HTML5 Web Client and the vSphere Web Client user interface layer.

 Extending the Java Service Layer

 You can add new Java services to the service layer.
 The Java services you add can perform any of the functions of a typical Java Web service.